pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 >   A shallow repository has an incomplete
-    history some of whose commits have parents cauterized away (in other words, git is told to pretend that these commits do not have the parents, even though they are recorded in the commit object).
+    history some of whose commits have parents cauterized away (in other words, Git is told to pretend that these commits do not have the parents, even though they are recorded in the commit object).
 This is sometimes useful when you are interested only in the recent history of a project even though the real history recorded in the